dr-matt-smith/pdo-crud-for-free-repositories/README.md

 ## Step 4: Now use the 'magically appearing' static DB CRUD methods.

-e.g. to get an array of all dvd records from table 'dvds' just write:
+e.g. to get an array of all dvd records from table 'movie' just write:

 ``` php
     // the DatabaseManager class needs the following 4 constants to be defined in order to create the DB connection